sauravraiguru/kube/README.md

    NAME        TYPE       CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE guestbook   NodePort   10.10.10.253   <none>        3000:31208/TCP   1m
    ```

    We can see that our `<nodeport>` is `31208`.
 We can see in the output the port mapping from 3000 inside
    the pod exposed to the cluster on port 31208.
 This port in the 31000 range is automatically chosen,
    and could be different for you.

 4. `guestbook` is now running on your cluster, and exposed to the internet.
 We need to find out where it is accessible.
    The worker nodes running in the container service get external IP addresses.

    Run `$ ibmcloud ks `

    Run `$ ibmcloud ks cluster-config --cluster mycluster`

    Run `$ ibmcloud cs workers <name-of-cluster>`, and note the public IP listed on the `<public-IP>` line.

    ```console
    $ ibmcloud cs workers mycluster
    OK
    ID                                                 Public IP        Private IP     Machine Type   State    Status   Zone    Version
    kube-hou02-pa1e3ee39f549640aebea69a444f51fe55-w1   173.193.99.136   10.76.194.30   free           normal   Ready    hou02   1.5.6_1500*
    ```

    We can see that our `<public-IP>` is `173.193.99.136`.

    or You can go to IBM Cloud Dashboard to kubernetes Cluster , and get details about the Worker Node Public IP

     <img src="./img/webterm4.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

 5. Now that you have both the address and the port, you can now access the application in the web browser
    at `<public-IP>:<nodeport>`.
 In the example case this is `173.193.99.136:31208`.

    <img src="./img/Guestbook.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

 Congratulations, you've now deployed an application to Kubernetes!

-## 5. Scale your application,
+## 5. Scale your application
 Kubernetes Cluster has many capabilities, you will now explore the scaling.

 In this section, you'll learn how to update the number of instances a deployment has, and
 how to safely roll out an update of your application on Kubernetes.

 A replica is a copy of a pod that contains a running service.
 By having multiple replicas of a pod, you can ensure your deployment has the available resources to
 handle increasing load on your application.

 1.	kubectl provides a scale subcommand to change the size of an existing deployment.
 Let's increase our capacity from a single running instance of guestbook up to 10 instances.

    ```console